 Here are our answers to some of your most frequently asked questions.

 If you don’t find your answer here, contact us.
-Also, check this month’s and next month’s schedule, which contain the times of feedings, talks, and presentations; a floor-by-floor map of exhibits and amenities; and other useful information.
+Also, check this month’s schedule, which contains the times of feedings, talks, and presentations; a floor-by-floor map of exhibits and amenities; and other useful information.
 Visitors may also download the Aquarium’s brochure.
 A copy of our current brochure in PDF format is also available in:

 How much time should I plan for visiting the Aquarium?

 Can I leave and return to the Aquarium?

 Yes.
 You will receive a hand stamp upon entering the Aquarium that allows you to leave and return any time during the day of your visit.